LitLabs420/Labs-Ai/LITLABS_COMMAND_REFERENCE.md

-# 📚 LitLabs AI Command Reference
+# 📚 Litree Command Reference

 **Complete user-facing guide to all supported commands and features**